Technology

 Builds real-time, ML-driven guardrails that validate AI agent actions before execution, using hybrid LLM-based evaluators and evidence grounding to prevent unsafe or hallucinated outputs.

-No official public roadmap disclosed.
 Product website describes core capabilities: real-time action validation via API wrapper, evidence cache for grounding agent decisions, guided retries with structured feedback for blocked actions, and policy configuration in YAML/Markdown/plain English.
 Benchmarked at 52% reduction in misalignment on ODCV-Bench across 12 frontier models, with 58% recovery rate on blocked actions.
+Integration via pip install and a few lines of code.

-Listed on Y Combinator's company directory, strongly implying YC affiliation or backing despite no disclosed funding round.
 Minimal public hiring footprint suggests a lean, founder-only team in deep build mode.
 The focus on "evidence grounding" and "guided retries" signals a differentiated technical approach not yet replicated by competitors.
 Conference and community activity around agentic AI safety is growing, and Salus's positioning as an in-the-loop (not post-hoc) validator suggests they are building toward enterprise-grade compliance and audit tooling.
-GitHub and developer community signals point toward expanding framework integrations (LangChain, CrewAI, AutoGen) and multi-agent orchestration support.
+Expanding framework integrations (LangChain, CrewAI, AutoGen) and multi-agent orchestration support likely.

 It's like a spell-checker for AI decisions—catching dangerous or nonsensical agent actions before they happen and helping the agent fix itself.